-ARR - REPORTING
+REPORTING

-Reporting is half termly at Key Stages 4.
+Reporting is termly at Key Stages 4.
 The philosophy of report writing at Gordon's is based on two fundamental beliefs.
 First, that students and parents are best served by a 'little and often' approach so that concerns can be raised in a timely fashion and second that the most effective way of supporting students and parents is through oral dialogue, not lengthy reports.
-Reporting is, therefore, largely grade based at Key Stage 4, apart from Year 10 Next Steps Advice reports and International Full Reports which are grade based and include narrative feedback.
+Reporting is, therefore, largely grade based at Key Stage 4 apart from international full reports which are grade based and include narrative feedback.